renesas-rz/rz_gstreamer_sample_code/05_gst-audiorecord/README.md

 signal (SIGINT, signalHandler);
 ```
 This application will stop recording if user presses Ctrl-C. To do so, it uses _signal()_ to bind SIGINT (interrupt from keyboard) to _signalHandler()_.
-To know how this function is implemented, please refer to the following code block:
+To know how this function is implemented, please refer to the following lines of code:

 ```c
 void signalHandler (int signal)